-Research at the Museum drives the care, display and understanding of the collection and helps people to learn, understand and be inspired by human history through objects.
+Research at the Museum drives the care, display and understanding of the collection.

-Museum staff carry out research all over the world, often collaborating with others and using cutting edge technology.
-Research projects cover a wide variety of academic disciplines and can involve archaeological excavation, studies of museum collections, working with craftspeople, understanding our visitors and scientific investigations.
+Museum staff carry out research all over the world, challenging existing concepts of the past, through new and collaborative forms of knowledge creation and using cutting edge technology.
+Research projects cover a wide variety of academic disciplines and can involve archaeological excavation, studies of museum collections, working with craftspeople, understanding our visitors, conservation and scientific investigations.

-All of our research starts with objects – things that people have made and used – from ancient flint tools found at the oldest ancient human site in Northern Europe to contemporary Middle Eastern art.
+Our research depends on partnerships and collaborations across the world and throughout the United Kingdom.
+Spanning two million years of global history, all of our research starts with objects – things that people have made and used – from ancient flint tools found at the oldest ancient human site in Northern Europe to contemporary Middle Eastern art, helping people to learn, understand and be inspired by human history.